-On 28 and 29 January, the First Seminar on Permanent Operations was held at the Maritime Action Force HQ in Cartagena.
-The objective was to share the working procedures for conducting permanent operations, which are under the operational control of the Commander of the Operational Command.
-In this way, areas and aspects were identified in order to improve efficiency and coordination.
+During the 25th and 26th of October the III Seminar of Permanent Operations has been held at the Retamares Base (Madrid), headquarters of the Operations Command.
+The objective was to share the working procedures for the conduct of permanent operations, which are under the operational control of the Commander of the Operations Command, and thus identify areas and aspects that improve efficiency and coordination.

 During the conference, the Commanders of the Operations Command and the Land (MOT), Maritime (MOM), Aerospace (MOA) and Cyberspace (MOC) Operational Commands discussed the current situation of Permanent Operations.
 ‘The aim is to provide maximum security for all Spaniards in our land, maritime, aerospace and cyberspace areas; in short, areas of national interest and sovereignty’, explained the CMOPS, Lieutenant General Francisco Braco.

 ‘To do this -he added- we contribute to the deterrence of potential threats with a 24-hour presence 365 days a year, and thus having a perfect knowledge of the environment, to enter effectively, whenever we are asked to do so in a crisis’.

 On the part of the Land Operational Command, General Alejandro Gonzalo Escámez Fernandez, highlighted that thanks to the daily work, it has been demonstrated that the Permanent Operations are a fast and efficient tool that contributes to the National Defence.
 ‘As an example of this - he explained- we can cite the rapid intervention of the Ground Operational Command in Ceuta, when there was a continuous and massive entry of migrant personnel at the Tarajal border, where MOT units intervened immediately to provide support to the State Security Forces and Corps in the tasks of protection and surveillance’.